David-Bugaboo/Twentyheim/Wyrdgrave.md

 ### Shieldwall, now\!

 **When:** When the Captain\\Champion or any creature within 3” is the target of a Shooting attack.
-**Effect:** The power activator’s and every figure from it’s warband within 3” gains \+2 extra armor until the start of each figure’s activation.
+**Effect:** The power activator’s and every figure from it’s warband within 3” gains \+2 extra armour until the start of each figure’s activation.

 ### I will sell any maggot with a clean sword to the slave-pits\!